crottolo/free_addons/chatgpt_bot/README.rst

 - Now you can use the chatGPT with latest conversation and maintain the context of the conversation.
 - default pass a 10 latest conversation and some data in the context.
 - The conversation is natural and contextual.
+- You can answer: how many company in the system? how many contacts in a system? whats is today?

 **Added support for same user language**
 - you can set the language in the user preferences.